-Contact can be made/attempted with the DSL, the deputy head of school, learning mentor or the Executive Principal at any time (Phone numbers available).
+Contact can be made/attempted with the DSL (and Head of School), the deputy head of school, learning mentor or the Executive Headteacher at any time (Phone numbers available).
 Should no response be available then a member of staff should report directly to the police or Children's Social Care for advice/action, as outlined in this policy.
 For all LOTC activities, a named member of the safeguarding team will be on call for the duration of the visit/trip.